 The rear foot is comprised of the calcaneus (heel) and talus (ankle).
 The talus provides the support for the lower leg bones and forms the lower half of the ankle joint.
 The most common cause of rear foot (heel) pain is plantar fasciitis.
 Other causes include stress fractures of the calcaneus (heel), fat pad syndrome and tarsal tunnel syndrome.

-Plantar fasciitis is a condition where the plantar fascia is compromised, usually resulting in medial heel pain.
+Plantar fasciitis physiotherapy is used to treat the condition where the plantar fascia is compromised, usually resulting in medial heel pain.
 The plantar fascia is a strong band of tissue that runs through the bottom of your foot from your heel bone (the calcaneus) to the joints in the ball of your foot.
 Its primary function is to support the bottom arch of the foot, whilst providing shock absorption with its elastic properties.

 Plantar fasciitis often presents as a chronic condition that has developed over time, leading to significant degenerative changes to the soft tissue.
 It presents with increased pain immediately post periods of rest (getting up in the morning or after sitting for prolonged time).
 A typical presentation is seen when the initial morning pain slowly recedes throughout the day, without ever completely going away.

 Physiotherapy has been shown to be effective in decreasing pain in patients with plantar fasciitis.
 The techniques used include; soft tissue release, joint mobilisation, taping, ice and a staged rehabilitation exercise program.
 Physiotherapy can get those with plantar fasciitis back to function quick with a reduced chance of re-aggravation.